 Students attending field schools or taking courses offered by other universities can solicit approval to obtain course credit (up to the two-course limit for nondepartmental courses).
 Credit from other institutions would first need to be approved by the College and then by the Director of Undergraduate Studies, if intended to count toward the major.

-To seek approval of non-departmental courses, submit a completed Course Petition Form (available in Haskell 119 or online) and syllabus for the course(s) to the Director of Undergraduate Studies.
+To seek approval of non-departmental courses, submit a completed Course Petition Form and syllabus for the course(s) to the Director of Undergraduate Studies.
 This petition should ideally be submitted before the end of the second week of the quarter in which the student is enrolled in the course.

 Courses counted toward the major must be taken for quality grades (no P/F grading).